srcimon/screwbox/docs/docs/core-modules/graphics/index.md

 ### Auto tiling

 Auto tiling uses a predefined set of sprites to automatically detect the correct sprite for a certain tile in your game map.
-Auto tiling is quite easy when using an `AsciiMap` for creating your level or prototype.
+Auto tiling is quite easy when using an `TileMap` for creating your level or prototype.
 First of create your `AutoTile` by copying one of the auto tile layout templates into your own game resources.
 Currently there are two layouts available: